-Lorraine Heller-Nicholas is an artist working in drawing, painting, animation, print and digital media.
+Lorraine Heller-Nicholas is a cross-disciplinary artist who works with photography, drawing, painting, animation, and textiles.
 She lives and works in Melbourne, Australia.

 Heller-Nicholas has been exhibiting in Australia and internationally since 2001.
 Recent exhibitions include Beyond Boundaries, The University of Melbourne at the Auckland Art Fair (2018), Between You and Them : the Identity of Self, Object and Place, ACAF, Shanghai (2016), Merged, Amelia Gallery, Gulf Coast State College, Florida (2016), Love Triangle, Little Woods Gallery (2015) and CoupleStalking, c3 Contemporary Artspace (2015).
 Heller-Nicholas has completed studio residencies in Ólafsfjörður, Iceland (2015), Shanghai, China (2014), Taipei, Taiwan (2007) and Eltham, Australia (2013).
 She was a founding member of dotmov screen collective and Tape Projects (2004-2008).

 SELECTION OF STILL & MOVING IMAGES